 Weather conditions

-Services are held outdoors at dawn and the weather can change suddenly.
-You’ll be exposed to the elements as there’s no permanent shelter.
-It will be very cold overnight, and rain is possible, particularly in France.
+Services are held outdoors at dawn and later in the day.
+The weather can change suddenly.
+You'll be exposed to the elements as there's no permanent shelter.
+It will be very cold overnight.
+Rain is possible, particularly in France.
 The temperature in Türkiye can get very hot during the day.
-Ensure you bring adequate clothing and prepare for the weather conditions specific to your destination.
+Bring clothing that suits the climate where you're going.

 - follow the advice of local authorities